Francis J. Finn

 Father Francis J. Finn, (October 4, 1859 – November 2, 1928) was an American Jesuit priest who has been called the "Catholic Horatio Alger".
-He wrote a series of 27 popular novels for young people, which contain likeable characters and adventure, and emphasize the important of prayer and keeping true to your faith values.
+He wrote a series of 27 popular novels for young people, which contain likeable characters and adventure, and emphasize the importance of prayer and keeping true to the values of the Catholic Faith.

 Early life

 Francis J. Finn was born on October 4, 1859, in St. Louis, Missouri.
 His parents, John Finn and Mary Whyte Finn, were both Irish immigrants.
 He attended parochial schools.
 As a boy, Francis was deeply impressed with Cardinal Wiseman's famous novel of the early Christian martyrs, Fabiola.
 Eleven-year-old Francis was a voracious reader; he read the works of Charles Dickens, devouring Nicholas Nickleby and The Pickwick Papers.
 From his First Communion at age 12, Francis began to desire to become a Jesuit priest.
 Fr.
 Charles Coppens urged Francis to apply himself to his Latin, to improve it by using an all-Latin prayerbook, and to read good Catholic books.
 Fr.
 Finn credited his vocation to this advice and to his membership in the Sodality of Our Lady.